 Increase in Out of Home Care

-To date there are disparate perceptions as to the degree to which the implementation of the SDMM caused or contributed to the increase in removals and out of home care in the state of Florida.
+To date there are disparate perceptions as to the degree to which the implementation of the SDMM caused or contributed to the increase in removals and out-of-home care in the state of Florida.
 Some maintain that the opioid epidemic played a key role contributing toward the increase in removals.
-The Entering Out of Home Care Report lists parental substance abuse is the primary cause of removal.
+The Entering Out of Home Care Report lists parental substance abuse as the primary cause of removal.

 The Opioid Epidemic in Florida

-Information provided by The Families First Child Welfare Symposium, a forum intended to foster a community conversation to discuss and explore these challenges along with identifying proposed solutions and best practices in 3 priority areas: Florida’s funding model approach and proposed alternatives; the opioid epidemic, and its impact upon Florida’s vulnerable children and families; and the increase in the number of children entering care.
-In conclusion, since the passage of the Families First Prevention Services Act (FFPSA) in February 2018, child welfare leaders nationwide are beginning preparation for implementation and are exploring strategies, services, and the funding impact along with the necessary System of Care changes and realignment.
+Information provided by The Families First Child Welfare Symposium, a forum intended to foster a community conversation to discuss and explore these challenges, is identifying proposed solutions and best practices in 3 priority areas: Florida’s funding model approach and proposed alternatives; the opioid epidemic and its impact upon Florida’s vulnerable children and families and the increase in the number of children entering care.
+In conclusion, since the passage of the Families First Prevention Services Act (FFPSA) in February 2018, child welfare leaders nationwide are beginning preparation for implementation and are exploring strategies, services, and the funding impact, along with the necessary System of Care changes and realignment.